wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [170]

-20 And his whole army followed after turn, in all about three thousand brave men from the back-woods of the state of Kentucky and the pleasant villages of Ohio.
+20 And his whole army followed after him, in all about three thousand brave men from the back-woods of the state of Kentucky and the pleasant villages of Ohio.

 21 Now Harrison was a mighty man of valor, and no man could make him afraid ; and the captains and officers that were with him were all valiant men.

-22 And, when some of his captains said unto him, Lo ! there is a feast to-day ; go thou and partake thereof, and refresh thyself, and we will watch ;
+22 And, when some of his captains said unto him, Lo ! there is a feast today ; go thou and partake thereof, and refresh thyself, and we will watch ;

 23 He answered and said unto them, Nay, shall I go and riot, whilst the warriors of Columbia lie on the frozen ground ?